cithacks/.github/profile/README.md

 Explicit enforcement of the Code of Conduct applies to all official workshops, in-person meetings, and events including:

-- The Slack , Discord  & Telegram channel
+- The Slack & Discord channel
 - The Events, including AMAs, Gaming Nights, Zoom study call, work shops and mentorship sessions
 - The GitHub projects
 - Club Meetings